genomicsITER/NanoRTax/docs/usage.md

 Use this parameter to choose a configuration profile.
 Profiles can give configuration and parameters presets for different compute environments or use cases.

-Several generic profiles are bundled with the pipeline which instruct the pipeline to use software packaged using different methods (Docker, Conda).
+Several generic profiles are bundled with the pipeline and instruct it to use software packages using different methods (Docker, Conda).
 A "test" profile is also included with preloaded parameters for running a testing execution of NanoRTax

-We strongly recommend to use profile configuration files for specifying pipeline parameters and options for the classification steps.
+We strongly recommend using profile configuration files for specifying pipeline parameters and options for the classification steps.
 Profiles aim to simplify the pipeline execution command and provide an easy way to keep track of parametrization of past runs.

-A good starting point for creating your own profile could be coping the content of the included default profile (./conf/default.config) and editing it with the new parameters of choice.
+A good starting point for creating your own profile could be copying the content of the included default profile (./conf/default.config) and editing it with the new parameters of choice.

 > We encourage the use of Docker, however when this is not possible, Conda is also supported.